ecc1/gnarl/README.md

 [Banggood,](https://www.banggood.com/2Pcs-Wemos-TTGO-LORA32-868915Mhz-ESP32-LoRa-OLED-0_96-Inch-Blue-Display-p-1239769.html)
 and numerous others.

-The version 2 module is likely to work as well, but has not yet been tested.
+### *TTGO version 2 module is not supported*

-If you try it, please let me know.
+The current code does not work on the TTGO version 2 module due to different pin assignments.

 ## Radios